Durga1607/credit-card-approval-prediction/README.md

 The Credit Card Approval Prediction System is a Machine Learning web application that predicts whether a credit card application is likely to be approved or rejected based on the applicant's financial and demographic information.

-The project automates the screening process by reducing manual effort and providing fast, data-driven predictions.
+The project automates the preliminary screening process by reducing manual effort and providing fast, data-driven predictions through a user-friendly web interface.

 ---